Active Sampling for Accelerated MRI with Low-Rank Tensors: Numerical results

-{\bf Baselines for Comparisons.} We perform the experiments via adopting the proposed active learning methods, a matrix-coherence-based adaptive tensor sampling method (denoted as Ada\_Coh)~\cite{krishnamurthy2013low}, and a random sampling method.

-\textbf{Results Summmary.} In this example, the $k$-space data is scanned continuously as a fiber in the Cartesian coordinate.
-The initial data is generated with a sampling ratio of 28.37\%, including a 10.55\% fully sampled center.
-In active sampling, each sampling batch includes 10 fibers, and we select a total of 40 batches in sequentially.
-Fig.~\ref{fig:combine_act} plots the $k$-test, SER and PSNR as the sampling ratios increase.
-All proposed active sampling methods can significantly improve the evaluation metrics and outperform Ada\_Coh.
-Note that in~\cite{krishnamurthy2013low}, the sampling is driven by the coherence of one mode matricization of a tensor.
-Our Method 2 (Lev) can be seen as its generalization via taking consideration of the connections among different modes.
-Fig.~\ref{fig:Spatial} shows the reconstructed one frame of the MRI data and the evaluations of the whole data set are shown in Table~\ref{tab:evaluation}.
+\textbf{Results Summmary.} The initial sampling mask is generated with a sampling ratio of 23.14\%, including a 14.45\% fully sampled center.
+In active sampling, each sampling batch includes 1000 fibers, and we select a total of 10 batches sequentially.
+Fig.~\ref{fig:combine_act} plots the $k$-test, SER and PSNR as the sampling ratio increases.
+All proposed active sampling methods can significantly improve the evaluation metrics and outperform the existing Ada\_Coh and random samplings.
+We choose Method 1 (Var) for the further comparison.
+Fig.~\ref{fig:Spatial} shows one slice of the reconstructed MRI data.
+The evaluations of the whole data set are shown in Table~\ref{tab:evaluation}, where the proposed method has a higher reconstruction accuracy.